 In network modeling and analysis, Tammy is leading a DARPA-sponsored project on Fast algorithms for Evolving graphs via Assays, Sampling, & Theory.
 A major focus of the effort is designing scalable network models that reproduce characteristics of real-world networks.
 One such model is the BTER model.
 Tammy is also involved in analyzing existing models such as Stochastic Kronecker Graphs (SKG; aka R-MAT) and scalable methods for measuring large-scale network characteristics.
-Tammy will presented a plenary talk on graph models at the 2013 SIAM CS&E conference.

 In multilinear algebra and tensor decompositions, Tammy is best known for her work on the MATLAB Tensor Toolbox and a SIAM Review article on tensor decompositions and applications.
 She co-authored a paper on memory-efficient Tucker (MET) tensor decompositions that resulted in the Best Paper Prize in the Theoretical/Algorithms Category at the 2008 IEEE International Conference on Data Mining (ICDM'08).
 In 2009, Tamara was recognized with a Sandia Award for Excellence for Laboratory Directed Research & Development for work related to tensor decompositions.
 She has co-organized several workshops on tensors.

 In past work, Tammy oversaw the development of HOPSPACK, a serial, multithreaded, or parallel, derivative-free optimization software framework for efficiently solving nonlinear optimization problems; this new software extends and succeeds her well-known APPSPACK software package.
 See her SIAM Review article on direct search methods for more information on derivative-free search.
 Additionally, Tammy was a contributor to the Trilinos project, a suite of numerical software packages and winner of a 2004 R&D 100 award, and co-lead on the NOX nonlinear solver C++ software package, which is part of Trilinos.
 Tammy has also worked in the area of graph partitioning, considering the problem of partitioning matrices for parallel computing.
 Tammy's thesis work considered the semi-discrete matrix decomposition (SDD) as applied to latent semantic indexing in text retrieval as well as variations on the well-known limited-memory BFGS methods in optimization.